 How can I find a doula in my area?

 Does a doula make decisions on my behalf?

 A doula does not make decisions for clients or intervene in their clinical care.
 She provides informational and emotional support, while respecting a woman's decisions.

 Will a doula make my partner or family feel unnecessary?

 No, a doula is supportive to both the mother and her partner, and plays a crucial role in helping a partner become involved in the birth to the extent he/she feels comfortable.

 How much does a doula cost?

 In San Diego, the range of doula fees is usually somewhere from $900-$1,500.
-Our services are $1,700 usually divided into 2 payments.
+Doulas who have the training and current licensure as an RN or midwife charge around $1,700-$2,000.
+Our services are $1,800 divided into 2 payments.
 A 50% deposit is required to reserve your due date on our calendar and the remainder is paid at 36 weeks.This normally includes prenatal time together, continuous support during labor, and a postpartum visit.
 Some doulas will help you to get reimbursed by insurance or flex spending plans.
 Brittany and Sarah work as a team to support families.
 Working with a team of two doulas insures having a well rested and familiar doula at your birth.
 Both of us are there for you during your pregnancy journey, and we are on-call for you.
 We are experienced doulas who have completed DONA doula training and have completed a 3 year midwifery training through Nizhoni Institute of Midwifery, a MEAC accredited school.